 Pushing gently through the ancient waters, as well as the famous sites you also pass rural villages and farmland little changed by time.
 Oxen bask lazily in the sun and children play on the river banks, stopping to wave excitedly at the passing boats.

 Cruising also offers a great way to hop off to visit the temples, including Kom Ombo, the only one dedicated to two gods: the crocodile-headed Sobek and falcon-headed Horus the Elder.
 Many still have intact hieroglyphics adorning their walls, providing a fascinating insight into Egyptian culture.
 When night descends and peace ascends, you can hear distant calls to prayer from the minaret towers on both sides of the river.
 It’s a truly wonderful experience.

 Cairo, where you'll be able to visit the Great Pyramid of Giza -- a UNESCO World Heritage Site and one of the Seven Wonders of the Ancient World -- and the Great Sphinx, which guards the pyramids.
 As well as a visit to the new museum which is an absolute must.
 Also try to make some time to relax and enjoy a coffee while people watching, it's an important part of the Cairo way of life.

-In Amman, you'll take a scenic drive along the King's Highway to the wonder of Petra.
-En route, you'll call at Madaba, home to an ancient and intricate mosaic of the Holy Land; Mount Nebo, said to be where Moses first saw the Promised Land; and Kerak Castle, a Crusader castle dating from the 1100s.
+In Amman, there will be opportunities to take a scenic drive along the King's Highway to the wonder of Petra.
+En route, you can call at Madaba, home to an ancient and intricate mosaic of the Holy Land; Mount Nebo, said to be where Moses first saw the Promised Land; and Kerak Castle, a Crusader castle dating from the 1100s.